16 Top-Rated Tourist Attractions in York, England

 Location: 2 Coffee Yard, York

-12 Places of Worship: Yorks Many Churches
+12 York's Many Churches

 Two of York's prettiest churches are St. Martin-le-Grand in Coney Street, a charming mix of medieval and modern architecture, and St. Michael's in Spurriergate, with its 12th-century arcades, glass paintings, and impressive 18th-century altarpiece.
 Other churches of note include St. Mary's in Bishophill Junior, with its Saxon tower and an altar by Temple Moore; St. Denys' in Walmgate, with 14th-century stained-glass windows; St. Margaret's (also in Walmgate) with its Roman doorway and tower; and attractive little Trinity Church (14th century) in Goodramgate, with its small garden.
 The 15th-century All Saints Church in North Street is notable for its stained-glass windows.

-13 Beverley: Home to Yorkshire's other Minster
+13 Beverley: Yorkshire's Other Minster

 Just 29 miles from York, the attractive old market town of Beverley lies in the foothills of the East Yorkshire Wolds.
 Its best-known landmark is the impressive Beverley Minster, a 334-foot-long cathedral made even more famous for its starring role as a stand-in for London's Westminster Abbey in the hit TV series, Queen Victoria.
 Notable highlights include its lovely Romanesque marble font and the Maiden's Tomb.
 The choir is a magnificent example of Early English architecture, and its choir-stalls (1520) have the largest number of misericords in England (68).
 Other things to do in Beverley include visiting St. Mary's, a cross-shaped church begun in the 12th century, and attending the Beverley Early Music Festival in May, which highlights both early music and the architectural heritage of the town.